ASP.NET Core Sample

 Building the Sample

-After doing this open the Developer Command Prompt for VS 2017 to this copied directory.
+Open the Developer Command Prompt for VS 2017 and navigate to the sample directory.

 To build the project enter the commands: